-If the RA is inadvertently unblinded to the treatment status of an individual child, the site clinical and research leads will be informed.
+If the RA is inadvertently unblinded to the treatment status of an individual child, this will be recorded on the trial database and the site clinical and research leads will be informed.
+Where possible, future assessments with this participant will be carried out by an alternative RA.